chayanika840/chayanika840/README.md

 I am Chayanika Arora.

-🚩I am currently a second year B.Tech Computer Science Engneering Undergraduate student with specialization in Artificial Intelligence and Machine Learning at Sharda University.
+🚩I am currently a third year B.Tech Computer Science Engneering Undergraduate student with specialization in Artificial Intelligence and Machine Learning at Sharda University.

 🚩I am passionate learner and keenly interested in the programming language Python 💻